stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 ---

 I have been working on porting GLIBC to the OpenRISC architecture.
-This has taken longer than I expected as with GLIBC upstreaming you we must get every single test to pass.
-This was different compared with GDB and GCC which were a bit more lenient.
+This has taken longer than I expected as with GLIBC upstreaming we must get every test to pass.
+This was different compared to GDB and GCC which were a bit more lenient.

 My [first upstreaming attempt](https://lists.librecores.org/pipermail/openrisc/2020-May/002602.html)